How to Increase Your Law Firm’s Chargeable Hours

 OutSec is the UK’s leading online transcription company whose business has grown substantially since 2002.
 We are one of the most successful transcription companies in the United Kingdom.

-If information, data security and confidentiality is important to you, do not just cross your fingers when outsourcing transcription to meet your typing needs.
+If information, data security and confidentiality are important to you, do not just cross your fingers when outsourcing transcription to meet your typing needs.

 Therefore, if you are agreeing a contract which deals with sensitive data, demand ISO 27001 and Cyber Essentials compliance.
 They are more than logos!
 These information security standards set the bar high.
 It takes constant review, challenge and action to receive and retain them.
 They also provide assurances that OutSec are indeed GDPR compliant.